Appendix B — Setting up Git and GitHub

 These options will allow you to interact with GitHub.

-However, you must also establish an authentication credential between your the local Git on your computer and your remote GitHub account in the cloud.
+However, you must also establish an authentication credential between your local Git on your computer and your remote GitHub account in the cloud.

 B.6 Authenticating Between Git and GitHub